 - 13% of those aged 55+ use TikTok

-It’s not just dancing teenagers anymore.
+It's important to realize it’s not just dancing teenagers anymore.
 TikTok has increasingly become a place all demographics go to consume content.

 How to repurpose content into TikTok videos